gtuck/web3400/php-code-examples.md

 ## String concatenation

-String concatenation in PHP is the process of joining one or more strings together.
+String concatenation in PHP is joining one or more strings together.
 PHP uses the dot `.` operator for concatenation.
-You can concatenate strings enclosed in either single quotes `' '` or double quotes `" "`.
+You can concatenate strings enclosed in single quotes `' '` or double quotes `" "`.
 Here are three examples demonstrating these concepts:

 **Example 1: Concatenation with Single Quotes**